will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 The HTML gets wrapped around the <table> element and it adds a search box and a "Clear" element right at the top of the table.

-The jQuery element adds a search function to the table so that, when you type a string into the search box, the rows in the table that do not contain that string will be hidden from the table.
+The jQuery element adds a search function to the search box so that, when you type a string into the search box, the rows in the table that do not contain that string will be hidden from the table.

-On my Koha this means that if I want the contact information for "Winchester Public Library," instead of scrolling to the bottom of the list, I can just start typing "Winc . . ." into the search box and the only row of the table I'll see is the row for "Winchester Public Library."
+On my Koha this means that if I want the contact information for "Winchester Public Library," instead of scrolling to the bottom of the table, I can just type "Winchester" into the search box and the only row of the table I'll see are the rows that include the word "Winchester."

+## Conclusion

+As always, the content of this page is freely available for you to use in your Koha and I hope you are able to use it and change it to work for your library.